Abstract

 A screenshot of this Microsoft Word table is presented in Figure 6.

-Screenshot of the Microsoft Word two-block multiple regression table for the
+Screenshot of the Microsoft Word two-block multiple regression table for the album data set.
+CI = confidence interval.

 Independent-Groups ANOVA Tables

-One-way ANOVA and d -value tables
+One-way ANOVA and d-value tables

 There are three commands in apaTables that are helpful for one-way ANOVAs with predictor variables that are independent: